-As mentioned previously, USCHC and IHO inconsistency between the scale ranges that define Usage Bands created unique challenges for choosing best single ENC coverage.
-In six cases, the USCHC was able to modify one Member States Usage Bands while creating minimal or no additional overlaps on the new Usage Band.
+As mentioned previously, inconsistency between the scale ranges that define Navigational Purpose Scale Usage Bands between the United States and Canada created unique challenges for choosing best single ENC coverage.
+In six cases, the USCHC was able to modify one Member

+States Usage Bands while creating minimal or no additional overlaps on the new Usage Band.
 This option was used successfully and ensured that mariners had the best range of scales with which to plan and execute their voyage.
+However, this option was only viable in Great Lakes region, which is a closed body of water making it easier to move the ENCs to a different scale band without having a waterfall effect on the entire suite of ENCs.